emergentworks/curriculum/webdev/phase-2.md

 # Phase 2 - Web Fundamentals

 This is EW's Phase 2 Mentee Curriculum during the 12 weeks mentorship.
 Phase 2 consists of 3 Modules, with each module being 4 weeks.

 During the mentorship, the mentor is expected to utilize the Phase 2 curriculum and adjust the pace of it according to their mentee's needs.

-In the curriculum, mentor will find hyperlinked resources that they can use.
-Mentors will also be provided with a [lesson plan template](https://docs.google.com/document/d/1zxx33pMIud3dbVyI-OS6yUb64AkhTxDSpJbNCj7lftE/edit) that can be used to structure each lesson in accordance with the curriculum.
+In the curriculum, the mentor will find hyperlinked resources that they can use.

+Mentors will also be provided with a <a href="https://docs.google.com/document/d/1zxx33pMIud3dbVyI-OS6yUb64AkhTxDSpJbNCj7lftE/edit" target="_blank">lesson plan template</a> that can be used to structure each lesson in accordance with the curriculum.

 Program staff will be of assistance for support with lesson planning if needed.
-If a mentee is between phases, such as mentee needs a little from Phase 1 & 2, then mentor will combine parts of each of the phases to fit the mentee's needs.
+If a mentee is between phases, such as mentee needs a little from Phase 1 & 2, then the mentor will combine parts of each of the phases to fit the mentee's needs.

 ### Mentee Starting Skill Level